oobites/Comprehensive-Google-Map-Plugin/readme.txt

 = 9.0.5 =
 * Experimental: Doing client side Geo address validation in addition to server side
+* Enhancement: Added help message on "Shortcode Builder" page where to find saved shortcodes

 = 9.0.4.2 =
 * Enhancement: Documentation update and some code clean up